1208kelly/Full_Stack_Frameworks_with_Django_Milestone_Project_1208/README.md

 ## UX

-This site is for anyone like me that enjoys comics and wouls like a quick and simple way to purchase or access these comics.
+This site is for anyone like me that enjoys comics and would like a quick and simple way to purchase or access these comics.

 Some user stories that I used are...